allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 The test showed us that we needed to skip GC for cache entries if we wanted to meet our requirements related to response times.
 How could we do this?
 Well, there were three options.

-GC is limited to heap, so the first one is to go off-heap.
+GC is limited to heap, so the first one was to go off-heap.
-There is one project which can help with that, called [offheap](https://godoc.org/github.com/glycerine/offheap).
+There is one project which could help with that, called [offheap](https://godoc.org/github.com/glycerine/offheap).
 It provides custom functions `Malloc()` and `Free()` to manage memory outside the heap.
 However, a cache which relied on those functions would need to be implemented.

-The second way is to use [freecache](https://github.com/coocood/freecache).
+The second way was to use [freecache](https://github.com/coocood/freecache).
 Freecache implements map with zero GC overhead by reducing number of pointers.
 It keeps keys and values in [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) and uses index slice to lookup for an entry.

 The third way to omit GC for cache entries was related to optimization presented in Go version 1.5